WorldHealthOrganization/app/ONBOARDING.md

 First thing's first - in order to keep track of everyone working on the project, please add yourself to the project roster: https://docs.google.com/spreadsheets/d/1jt4xrXWUnsh8DmtawNV4XGBj8RAdgn-d7ckgL2qEXPM/edit#gid=0

-Next - introduce yourself in the #intros channel on [Slack](https://join.slack.com/t/who-app/shared_invite/zt-cylowls6-Q7iQPvTAenkN_Yb9MLxVIw)!
+Next - join the [Slack](https://join.slack.com/t/who-app/shared_invite/zt-cylowls6-Q7iQPvTAenkN_Yb9MLxVIw) introduce yourself in the #intros channel!
+To avoid confusion, please include your GitHub username and timezone in your Slack display name, e.g. `Hunter Spinks, hspinks, PST`.

 If you need access to issues & tasks on GitHub, please add your GitHub username to [this ticket](https://github.com/WorldHealthOrganization/app/issues/99) and [Sam Mousa](https://github.com/SamMousa) can add you with the appropriate roles.

+## Daily Standup

+We have a regular, daily all-hands over Zoom at 11am PST.
+Details on the standups and links to join can be found pinned in the #standup channel on Slack.

 ## Resources